chandanhpcic/docs/source/manual/install.rst

 Installation Method
 -------------------

-Download the installation image from one of the mirrors listed on the `OPNsense
+Download the installation image from one of the mirrors listed on the `Reticen8
 <https://reticen8.com/download/>`__ website.

 The easiest method of installation is the USB-memstick installer.
 If